KStateOnline - Mark Smith transfers to Kansas State

 Smith initially took his talents to the University of Illinois before transferring after his freshman year.
 His second stop was at Missouri, where he has played the past three seasons.

-In 100 games played (78 starts), Smith has averaged 9 points, 3 rebounds, and an assist per game, with a career shooting percentage of 38 percent from the field and 35 percent from three-point range.
+In a total of 100 games played (78 starts), Smith has averaged 9 points, 3 rebounds, and an assist per game, with a career shooting percentage of 38 percent from the field and 35 percent from three-point range.

 The best numbers he compiled were during his sophomore season.